-During the financial year, the Association adopted all the applicable new/revised FRSs which are effective on or before 1 February 2019.
-Except for the adoption of FRS 116 Leases described below, the adoption of these Standards did not have any material effect on the financial performance or position of the Association.
+During the financial year, the Association adopted all the applicable new/revised FRSs which are effective on or after 1 February 2020.

+The adoption of these standards did not have any material effect on the Association's financial statements and did not result in substantial changes to the Association's accounting policies.